boonware/notes/statistics/discrete_probability_distributions.md

 $$

 ### Population vs. Sample Values
 Care must be taken when referring to statistics about an entire population (often unknown) versus samples taken from that population.
 More correctly, the values that refer to the entire population are  _parameters_ of the distribution.
-The expected value $E[X]$, a parameter as it is a property of the population, is often refered to as the mean $\mu_X$ or $\mu$ where the distribution $X$ is obvious.
-We cannot calculate this value for a sample
+We can estimate the values of population parameters using sampling.
+A sample statistic is _unbiased_ if the expectation value equals the population parameter, otherwise it is known as a _biased_ statistic.

 ### Sample Mean
+The sample mean provides an estimate of the population mean, and is an arithmetic average over the sample values:

 $$
 \overline{x} = \frac{1}{n}\sum_{i=1}^{n} x_i
 $$

+The expected value of the sample mean is the population mean:

+$$
+E[\overline{x}] = \mu
+$$

+The variance of the sample mean approaches zero as the sample sizes increases, since the sample mean itself approaches the population mean:

 $$
 Var[\overline{x}] = \frac{\sigma^2}{n}